Updated as of 8/20/2021, scouting report written by Alan Lu.

 Jones is a talented player that had first round talent prior to his health struggles, and he has the ability to excel in college if he can return to top form.
 He played well during the 2019-20 season, and he put forth some very good performances last year.

 After a lengthy battle with leukemia, Jones was able to make a full recovery, and he managed to score 20 points in his team’s win over Northern Colorado during the 2019-20 season.
-This season, Jones has not quite played as well as he did when he was a redshirt sophomore, but he has shown some promise at times, though he still may have a long road ahead of him in his journey to the NBA.
+This past season, Jones had his ups and downs, but he was able to help lead his team to the 2021 NCAA Tournament, though he still may have a long road ahead of him in his journey to the NBA.

 If you use any portion of this material, please credit NBA Scouting Live.